walmartlabs/lacinia/docs/tutorial/init-schema.rst

 We've also used the REPL to execute a query against the schema and seen the initial (and quite minimal) result.

-In the next chapter, we'll build on this modest start, introducing more schema types, and
+In the next chapter, we'll build on this modest start, introducing more schema types, and a few helpers to keep our code clean and easily testable.

 .. [#internal] Internally, `everything` is converted to keywords, so if you prefer to use symbols everywhere, nothing will break.
-This is part of the schema compilation process.
+Conversion to keyboards is one part of the schema compilation process.

 .. [#spec] Because the input schema format is so complex, it is `always` validated